 Dachshunds come in two ‘varieties’ – the standard and the miniature.
-Their body weight can range from under 11 pounds for minis to 16-35 pounds for standards.
-Regardless of their color, weight or height, they all fall under the same breed standard according to the American Kennel Club (AKC).
+Their body weight can range from under 11 pounds for minis to 16-35 pounds for standards, and this needs to be accounted for when picking the best dog food for Dachshunds.
+Regardless of their color, weight, or height, they all fall under the same breed standard.

 Care and Health of Dachshunds

-Dachshunds can be born with an issue related to how their teeth align.
-It’s called a malocclusion.
+Dachshunds are at risk of being born with an issue related to how their teeth align; this condition is called malocclusion.
 The most common is an overbite, also known as a “parrot mouth”.
-An overbite can actually cause some dogs significant pain, as their lower teeth can dig into the soft tissues of the hard palate and gum line every time they close their mouth.
+An overbite can cause some Dachshunds significant pain, as their lower teeth can dig into the soft tissues of the hard palate and gum line every time they close their mouth.

-This condition can cause problems with grasping and chewing food as well.
-If caught early in puppyhood, corrective dentistry can prevent a lifetime of oral pain.
+This teeth-related condition can cause problems with grasping and chewing food for the dog.
+If caught early in puppyhood, corrective dentistry can prevent a lifetime of oral pain for your Dachshund.
 If routine dental hygiene is not done at home (daily brushing), Dachshunds can quickly develop dental calculus and periodontal disease.

-Their cute sausage-shape can cause some issues, too.
+Unfortunately, their cute sausage-like shape can cause some issues, too.
 This is especially true when it comes to back health.
 Their extra-long spine can be put under strain as they get older or overweight.

-Spinal instability in long-backed breeds can predispose them to intervertebral disc disease (IVDD), pinched nerves and muscle spasms.
-Back issues can range from occasional pain to serious spinal damage and paralysis.
+Spinal instability in long-backed breeds like Dachshunds predisposes them to a well-known back issue called intervertebral disc disease (IVDD), as well as pinched nerves and muscle spasms.
+Back issues in Dachshunds can range from occasional pain to serious spinal damage and paralysis.

-Those cute little short legs can mean early onset of arthritis for some dachshunds as well.
+Those cute little short legs can mean early onset of arthritis for some Dachshund dogs as well.
 While short legs were preferred for this dog’s original hunting purpose, they can predispose your modern dog to degenerative joint disease.

-Shortened bones in the limbs cause them to meet at the joints at unusual angles, resulting in poor conformation and more strain on the protective cartilage.
-Even normal wear and tear can damage the cartilage sooner rather than later, causing painful arthritis.
-Kneecap issues in this breed, such as medially luxating patellas (floating kneecaps) can also cause discomfort, loss of function and arthritis.
+This is because shortened bones in the limbs cause them to meet at the joints at unusual angles, resulting in poor conformation and more strain on the protective cartilage.
+Even normal wear and tear can damage the cartilage too soon, causing arthritis.
+Kneecap issues in this breed, such as medially luxating patellas (floating kneecaps) can also cause discomfort, loss of function, and arthritis in Dachshunds.

-Most Dachshunds won’t turn down extra helpings or tidbits from your plate.
+Most Dachshund breed dogs won’t turn down extra helpings or tidbits from your plate.
 Their healthy appetite can be a blessing and a curse.
 Extra snacks from your plate can easily turn into unwanted weight gain and encourage begging behavior.
-Sticking to a routine diet is best for your dog’s digestion, waistline and your sanity.
+Sticking to a routine diet is best for your dog's digestion, waistline, and sanity.

-If you need help determining how much to feed your dog, talk to your veterinarian.
-They can help determine his body condition score and if he is underweight, at an ideal weight, overweight or obese.
-Throughout your Dachshund’s life, it is important to feed a life-stage appropriate diet and follow the feeding instructions on the best dog food for Dachshunds that you choose.
+If you need help determining how much to feed a Dachshund, talk to your vet.
+They can determine the dog's body condition score and if he is underweight, at an ideal weight, overweight or obese.
+Throughout your Dachshund’s life, it is important to feed a life-stage appropriate diet and follow the feeding instructions on the best dog food for the Dachshund brand.

 Before switching your dog to any new diet, always consult with a veterinarian.
 Remember that no article on the internet, including this one, can replace a consultation with a vet.

-Miniature dachshunds are considered small breed dogs and standards are medium breed.
+Miniature dachshunds are considered small breed dogs and standards are medium breeds.
 This size difference will affect how much your puppy needs to eat each day.

 There are a few brands that I recommend as the best dog food for Dachshunds in the puppy stage of life.
 The first is Royal Canin Dachshund Breed Health Nutrition Puppy Formula.